 My kids have been making holiday meal place cards since they were tiny.
 It’s such a fun and creative way for them to contribute to a special meal.
-We’ve been brainstorming place card ideas for Thanksgiving, and these pop-up autumn leaf ones were the definite favorite.
+We’ve been brainstorming place card ideas for Thanksgiving, and these pop-up autumn leaf place cards were the definite favorite.
 I love how each leaf is unique!

-Supplies for Pop-up Autumn Leaf Place Cards:
+Pop-up Autumn Leaf Place Cards

 - 3-inch squares of heavy paper (card stock, watercolor paper, file folder)